hramkumar/aws-poc-architectures/aws-poc-decoupled-serverless-architecture.md

 3. On the Add permissions page, select `Lambda-Write-DynamoDB` and `Lambda-Read-SQS`.
 Choose Next.

-4. For Role name, enter `Lambda-DynamoDB-Role`.
+4. For Role name, enter `SQS-Lambda-DynamoDB-Role`.

 5. Choose Create role.